YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 Mojit Container
 ###############

 The Mojit Container is where mojit instances live.
-This is analogous, in a traditional Java Web framework, to the servlet container.
+This is analogous in a traditional Java Web framework to the servlet container.
 In Mojito the component container logic runs in both server and client contexts.
 Mojit container logic includes, but is not limited to, the following: